 On a summer afternoon in Berlin, I got out of the S-Bahn without knowing where I was.
 Suddenly, I saw from afar this colourful, funny-looking and eye-catching building.
 I found it easily and without a moment of hesitation it became my favourite spot.

 A picture perfect German town and a great home base for Rhine River exploring.

 Getting there by rail: 1h 5m direct from Frankfurt.

 Join our community to keep up-to-date with even more itineraries, tips and Q&As from travellers just like you.

-If you want to discover more of Italy, then you can find out how to add it to your next Interrail Pass trip with more destinations and rail travel tips on our Italy main page.
+If you're feeling inspired to learn more about Germany, then you can find out how to add it to your next Interrail Pass trip with more destinations and rail travel tips on our Germany page.

 You cannot change the currency once you have a Pass in your cart.
 Remove the Pass, and then change the currency on the website header.